xamarin/xamarin-forms-samples/UserInterface/FrameDemos/README.md

 ---
 # Frame Demos

-The `Frame` control is used to wrap another view with a border that can be configured with color, shadow and other options.
+The `Frame` class is a layout used to wrap another view with a border that can be configured with color, shadow and other options.

-For more information about this sample, see [Xamarin.Forms Frame](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/frame).
+For more information about this sample, see [Xamarin.Forms Frame](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/layouts/frame).

 ![Sample Frame demo application](Screenshots/01frame-demo.png "Sample Frame demo application")